-Local industry sources believe that there could be potential as there are a number of American cars sold within the UAE and also a number of used American cars are re-exported to other neighboring countries through the UAE rebuilding of parts in the UAE is limited to auto mechanics offering their clients an extra service in their maintenance of cars.
+Local industry sources believe that there could be potential in this segment as a number of American cars sold within the UAE and a number of used American cars are re-exported to other neighboring countries through the UAE.
+Rebuilding of parts in the UAE is limited to auto mechanics offering their clients an extra service in their maintenance of cars.

-Truck approvals are conducted at the GCC level by the GCC Standards Organization which is based in Riyadh.
-The product should be first approved by GSO before the truck can be exported to GCC countries, including the UAE.
+Truck approvals are conducted at the GCC level by the GCC Standards Organization based in Riyadh.
+The product should be first approved before the truck can be exported to GCC countries, including the UAE.